Jaya435/covering_letter/README.md

 PATH="/Library/PostgreSQL/13/bin/:$PATH"
 ```

 You will need a suitable database running in the background, in my case I used Postgresql 13.
-You will then need to create an inital database, first log into your terminal entry for your db:
+You will then need to create an inital database and test database, first log into your terminal entry for your db:
 ```
 CREATE DATABASE cl_api_db;
+CREATE DATABASE cl_api_test_db;
 ```
 There are then a few environment variables that need to be created:
 ```